slangenbach/notes/fastai_deep_learning_for_coders.md

 ### Collaborative Filtering

 * >An embedding is just looking something up in an array
+* >Think of an embedding as being a computational shortcut for multiplying something with an one-hot encoded vector
 * Calculate latent factors (e.g. things that people like about movies):
     - start off with _random weights_ for latent factors and users
     - calculate the dot product between user preference and movies
     - calculate root mean squared error between actuals and predictions
     - optimize using SGD
+* Use [CollabDataLoaders][] when doing collaborative filtering
+* In order to create a model in PyTorch, create a class inheriting from Module and define the **forward** method - it will be called automatically when doing calculations on the model class
+* Weight decay (a.k.a.
+L2 regularization) is adding the sum of all the weights squared (multiplied by some small number) to your loss function - it encourages the weights to be as small as possible
+* Try a few multiples of 10 for weight decay parameter in collaborative filtering

 ## Lesson 8